liferay/liferay-docs/discover/reference/articles/03-building-clustering.markdown

 +$$$

 **Note:** These instructions are for adding the clustering modules to **Liferay Portal**.
-Skip them if you're running Liferay DXP, as clustering is built-in out of the box.
+Skip them if you're running Liferay DXP or Liferay Portal 7.1.2 GA3, as clustering is built-in out of the box.

 $$$